 Cell 954-214-3899 • Office 954-772-8345/5345

-Mandatory Milestone Inspections
+Milestone Inspections

-Associated General Kinetics LLC can do all the structural and electrical portions of these milestone inspections, as well as determine what is or is not required for your buildings.
+Associated General Kinetics LLC can do all the structural and electrical portions of these “milestone inspections”, as well as determine what is or is not required for your buildings.

-Below are summaries of some of the legislation to help answer some common questions about the new milestone inspection legislation.
+Below are summaries of some of the legislation to help answer common questions about the new milestone inspection legislation.

-What is the milestone inspection?
+What is the Milestone Inspections?

-A milestone inspection consists of two phases:
+A “milestone inspection” consists of two phases:

-In phase one of the milestone inspection, a licensed architect or engineer shall perform a visual examination of habitable and non-habitable areas of a building, including the major structural components of a building, and provide a qualitative assessment of the structural conditions of the building.
+In phase one of the “milestone inspection”, a licensed architect or engineer shall perform a visual examination of habitable and non-habitable areas of a building, including the major structural components of a building, and provide a qualitative assessment of the structural conditions of the building.
 If the architect or engineer finds no signs of substantial structural deterioration to any building components under visual examination, phase two of the inspection is not required.
 The architect or engineer who completes a phase one milestone inspection shall prepare and submit an inspection report to the condominium association or cooperative association, and to the building official of the local government which has jurisdiction.

 Phase two of the milestone inspection must be performed if any substantial structural deterioration is identified during phase one.

-When is milestone inspection required?
+When are milestone inspections required?

 For the milestone inspection, the age of a building is based on the date the certificate of occupancy for the building was issued.
 If the date of issuance for the certificate of occupancy is not available, the date of issuance of the building’s certificate of occupancy shall be the date of occupancy evidenced in any record of the local building official.